Marcus-Forte/msensor-library/README.md

 * Exposing your driver as an gRPC interface to be used remotely.
 * Enabling your driver to serialize data to a file to be read back at a later time.

+## Development

+Two devcontainers are included.
+The `dev` is a normal devcontainer for development.
+The `envoy` is a special devcontainer that pulls envoy proxy that proxies grpc-web HTTP request to gRPC of the container.

 ## Usage

 ### As an interface